katrintirok/rccpii-shinyapp/README.md

-# A shinyapp to look at the impact of the RCCPII Capacity Development Initiative
+# A shinyapp to look at the impact of the RCCPII Capacity Development Initiative in South Africa

 [RCCPII](https://tenet-rccpii.github.io/rccpii-2018/) is the Rural Campuses Connection Project phase II.